joeclark-phd/flaskula/readme.md

 Python 3 seems to be necessary for database *write* on Heroku.
 Everything else including database *read* seems to work with Python 2 as well.
 YMMV.

-Python dependencies are stored in requirements.txt.
+Python dependencies are stored in `requirements.txt`.
 I advise you to use a Python virtual environment.
 You can install all the dependencies in one step like so: